 Developing a localisation strategy requires understanding the diverse needs of each region.
 Three factors are critical for localisation to work:

 The APAC region will continue to grow but it will be the companies that proactively engage local talent that will truly excel.
 For many, this might be a daunting step into the dark.
 With the right guidance and local support, the benefits to both businesses and the local communities will be long and sustained.

-Calum Smith is Senior Vice President of Asia Pacific at Airswift
+This post was written by Calum Smith, Senior Vice President for Asia Pacific at Airswift

 Airswift are an international workforce solutions provider and strategic partner to the energy, process and infrastructure industries

 If you are a company looking to develop a partnership and would like to discuss further, please contact us

 Localisation is becoming a priority in sectors such as process and infrastructure and provides opportunity to get the best out of local and ex-pat talent

 Airswift were winners of Best Overseas Operation at the awards in Singapore on 4th October 2018